VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 Please use the code on the branch `hybridos` of `hiDRM`.

+When you want to use `hiDRMDrivers`, please make sure that let MiniGUI use `hiDRM` as well.

 ## Restrictions

 Currently (MiniGUI 4.0.4), the `drm` NEWGAL engine does not provide